Meteor-Community-Packages/meteor-autoform/README.md

 for you after a successful submission action.
 You can skip this by setting this attribute to `false`.
 * `autosave`: Optional.
 Set to `true` to enable automatic form submission for a `type="update"` form.
 Whenever any field value changes within the form, the change will be automatically saved to the database.
+* `filter`: Optional.
+Set to `false` for an insert or update form to skip filtering out unknown properties when cleaning the form document.
+* `autoConvert`: Optional.
+Set to `false` for an insert or update form to skip autoconverting property values when cleaning the form document.
+* `removeEmptyStrings`: Optional.
+Set to `false` for an insert or update form to keep empty string values when cleaning the form document.
 * Any additional attributes are passed along to the `<form>` element, meaning that you can add classes, etc.